≡ Menu

 This dog food helps in improving your dog’s gastrointestinal health, and it also is easily digestible.
 The Omega-3 and Omega-6 fatty acids promote the health of your dog’s skin and fur and provide your furry friend with loads of energy.
 The grain-free dog food doesn’t contain wheat, soy, or corn.

-This kibble comes out to be an above-average dog food product when assessed regarding ingredients used to make it.
+This kibble comes out to be an above-average dog food product when assessed regarding the ingredients used to make it.

 We should take a look at the content of macros.